 2026 Winter Grantee Announcement Event Recap

 The Annual Winter Grantee Announcement Event was a huge success!
-We were hosted by Bridge for Youth on Saturday morning, February 21 in Minneapolis.
+We were hosted by The Bridge for Youth on Saturday morning, February 21 in Minneapolis.
 Breakfast, coffee and social time kicked off the morning event.
-It was followed by presentations from Bridge For Youth and Serve MN (both 2024 grant recipients).
-Beth Kipling from the Grants team ended the program sharing details about how the grant process works and announcing the 2026 grantee class (see the article in this newsletter from the Grants team).
-Many attendees brought donations to support Bridge for Youth and ServeMn, for which they expressed their gratitude!
-A link to the presentation can be found here
+It was followed by presentations from The Bridge for Youth and Serve MN (both 2024 grant recipients).
+Beth Kipling from the Grants team ended the program sharing details about how the grant process works and announcing the 2026 grantee class.
+Many attendees brought donations to support The Bridge for Youth and ServeMN for which they expressed their gratitude.
+View the full presentation.

-Our host, Lisa Hicks Mears, President of Bridge for Youth spoke to us about their organization and community impact.
+Our host, Lisa Hicks Mears, President of The Bridge for Youth spoke to us about their organization and community impact.
 Since 1970, The Bridge for Youth has stood as a beacon of hope for children and young adults facing the unimaginable challenges of homelessness and crisis.
 Their mission is rooted in the deep-seated belief that every young person deserves a safe place to call home and a clear path toward a bright future.
 By providing a critical safety net for those aged 10–22, they reach over 11,500 youth annually, with a specific focus on those often overlooked; 81% of their residents identify as BIPOC and 27% as LGBTQ+.

 The organization fosters healing through unique, specialized housing programs that treat every individual with dignity.
 The results of their compassionate intervention are life-changing.
 With the support of community funding, 77% of youth transition to safe, stable housing, and 84% are successfully pursuing their education or employment.
 These aren't just statistics; they represent thousands of young lives reclaimed from the brink of crisis and set upon a foundation of stability.